The Stigma of Suicide: Why It’s One of The Hardest Deaths to Grieve

 Suicide is a death like none other.

+Survivors of suicide can often experience different, almost unbearable emotions that are unique to this kind of loss.
 If you have a loved one who died by suicide, you may be confused, in disbelief, shocked, filled with self-blame, consumed by guilt, traumatized, overwhelmed, feeling rejected, embarrassed, ashamed, sad beyond measure, and raging with anger.
-And of course, the grief is heart-wrenching.
+The grief can be heart-wrenching.

+Suicide is an interpersonal act of “murder of oneself by oneself.”
+It is defined as death caused by self-directed injurious behavior with intent to die as a result of the behavior.
 The emotional pain that belonged to the victim of suicide ends when he or she takes his or her own life.
 However, it continues and lives on (and sometimes never leaves) those behind who grieve the loss.

-Suicide survivors should seek support.
+Suicide survivors should seek support!
 Society should stop the stigma of suicide.

-Suicide is the result of a disease or mental illness.
-Just as people die of cancer, auto accidents, heart attacks, and other causes, those who die by suicide have died due as a result of a mental illness, either depression or otherwise.
+Nobody should have to grieve alone, especially after a death by suicide.
+And society should stop looking at suicide as a sin or a weakness.
+Suicide is the result of a disease, mental illness.
+Just as people die of cancer, auto accidents, heart attacks and other causes, those who die by suicide have died due as a result of a mental illness, either depression or otherwise.

 In many cases, it takes a grief counseling professional to help introduce healthy coping strategies to help suicide survivors begin their journey to healing and most of all, acceptance.

-Harvard Health published an article that cited that survivors of suicide are less likely to use professional grief support than survivors of other kinds of death, despite the fact that suicide survivors generally have a very great need for professional grief support.
+Harvard Health published an article which cited that survivors of suicide are less likely to use professional grief support than survivors of other kinds of death, despite the fact that suicide survivors generally have a very great need for professional grief support.
 It’s the stigma that often gets in the way.
 Click on the button below for the article.

 Here are some healthy coping strategies to try to adopt during grief:

-Being the survivor of a suicide can be physically and emotionally exhausting.
+Being the survivor of a suicide, can be physically and emotionally exhausting.
 As you grieve, remember to help protect yourself and take care of yourself as best as you can throughout the experience.

 Reach Out for Support